Bernie Fliegel

 Bernard Fliegel (May 13, 1918 – December 3, 2009) was an American standout basketball player for the City College of New York (CCNY) during the late 1930s, and later, a professional in the American Basketball League.
 As a senior in 1937–38, he received the Haggerty Award, given to the best men's basketball player in the New York City metropolitan area, and remains the only winner from CCNY in the award's long history.

-Early life and high school
+Early life

 Fliegel was born in New York City on May 13, 1918.
-His parents were both Jewish immigrants; his mother, Rose Fliegel (Née Grossman), born in Odessa was Russian and his father, Meyer Fliegel, was Lithuanian.
+His parents were both Jewish immigrants; his mother, Rose Fliegel (née Grossman), born in Odessa was Russian and his father, Meyer Fliegel, was Lithuanian.
 At age 12, his family moved to the Bronx from Manhattan on account of his father's illness and retirement.